BookerSK/Kosiha-city/README.md

 Without creating any citizen this program doesn't make any sense:)

 Also you can run a bot in telegram.
 Running the bot allows real players run commands like Game -> Cont, so they can set action to citizen or they can see city statistics.

+There are some troubles with Russian and English translations, but I shared this project, because I wanted to try GitHub opportunities